-Yesterday the ZB made a major move at around 8 AM EST. The ZB hit a Low at around that time and the YM hit a High.
-If you look at the charts below ZB gave a signal at around 8 AM EST and the YM was moving Lower at the same time.
+On Friday the ZB made a major move at around 8:30 AM EST. The ZB hit a Low at around that time and the YM hit a High.
+If you look at the charts below ZB gave a signal at around 8:30 AM EST and the YM was moving Lower at the same time.
 Look at the charts below and you'll see a pattern for both assets.
-ZB hit a Low at around 8 AM and the YM was moving Lower at the same time.
+ZB hit a Low at around 8:30 AM and the YM was moving Lower at the same time.
 These charts represent the newest version of MultiCharts and I've changed the timeframe to a 15 minute chart to display better.
-This represented a Long opportunity on the 30 year bond, as a trader you could have netted about a dozen ticks per contract on this trade.
+This represented a Long opportunity on the 30 year bond, as a trader you could have netted about 10 ticks per contract on this trade.
 Each tick is worth $31.25.
-Please note: the front month for the ZB contract is now September, 2019 and I've changed the format to Renko bars such that it may be more apparent and visible.
+Please note: the front month for both the ZB and YM contract is now September, 2019 and I've changed the format to Renko bars such that it may be more apparent and visible.

 Charts Courtesy of MultiCharts built on an AMP platform Click on an image to enlarge it.

-Yesterday we gave the markets an Upside bias however the markets had other ideas as the Dow dropped 28 points and the other indices lost ground as well.
-Today we aren't dealing with a correlated market and our bias is to the Upside.
+On Friday our bias was Neutral which means the markets could go in any direction.
+The Dow dropped 69 points and the other indices lost ground as well.
+Today we aren't dealing with a correlated market and our bias is Neutral.